-Food Service Retail Supermarkets Frozen Beverages Total Balance at September 28, 2013 \$ 39,115 \$ 35,940 \$ 76,899 Balance at September 29, 2012 \$ 39,115 \$ 35,940 \$ 76,899
+Food Service Retail Supermarkets Frozen Beverages Total (in thousands) Balance at September 27, 2014 \$ 46,832 \$ 3,670 \$ 35,940 \$ 86,442 Balance at September 28, 2013 \$ 39,115 \$ 1,844 \$ 35,940 \$ 76,899

 The carrying value of goodwill is determined based on the excess of the purchase price of acquisitions over the estimated fair value of tangible and intangible net assets.
 Goodwill is not amortized but is evaluated annually by management for impairment.
-Our impairment analysis for 2013 and 2012 was based on a combination of the income approach, which estimates the fair value of discounted cash flows, and the market approach, which estimates the fair value based on comparable market prices.
-Under the income approach the Company used a discounted cash flow which requires Level 3 inputs such as: annual growth rates, discount rates based upon the weighted average cost of capital and terminal values based upon our stock market multiples.
-Our impairment analysis for 2011 was a qualitative assessment in which we have considered historical net cash provided by operating activities and purchases of property, plant and equipment, their relationship to the carrying value of goodwill, recent fair value calculations of our reporting units and our assessment of the likelihood, based on an assessment of what we know about our Company's products and markets, costs and general economic conditions, that the relationship of cash flow to the carrying value of goodwill will change significantly in the foreseeable future.
-There were no impairment charges in 2013, 2012 or 2011.
+Our impairment analysis for 2014, 2013 and 2012 was based on a combination of the income approach, which estimates the fair value of discounted cash flows, and the market approach, which estimates the fair value based on comparable market prices.
+Under the income approach the Company used a discounted cash flow which requires Level 3 inputs such as: annual growth rates, discount rates based upon the weighted average cost of capital and terminal values based upon current stock market multiples.
+There were no impairment charges in 2014, 2013 or 2012.